Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/SitesApi.md

 let sitesApi = new SitesApi(this.alfrescoApi);

 let opts = {
-  'permanent': true // boolean | Flag to indicate whether the site should be permanently deleted i.e. bypass the trashcan.
+  'permanent': true //  | Flag to indicate whether the site should be permanently deleted i.e. bypass the trashcan.
 };

-sitesApi.deleteSite(siteIdopts).then(function() {
+sitesApi.deleteSite(siteIdopts).then(() => {
   console.log('API called successfully.');
 }, function(error) {
   console.error(error);